 While we’ve visited many National Parks both in the US and around the world, we’ve never visited a place quite like Yellowstone National Park.
-The diversity of natural features, landscapes, animals, and activity options really is remarkable.
-But since it’s such a huge park, it’s really important to go in with a good Yellowstone itinerary to guide your visit.
+The diversity of natural features, landscapes, animals, and activity options is remarkable.
+But since it’s such a huge park, it’s really important to go in with a good Yellowstone itinerary with kids to guide your visit.

-Yellowstone Packing List
+Yellowstone Packing List: Yellowstone with Kids Packing List

 In order to have a wonderful Yellowstone visit with kids, it’s important to pack the right gear.
 Be sure to check out this post on our favorite KIDS HIKING GEAR to make sure you’re well equipped with some good basics.
 Even without any specialty equipment, make sure you bring the following: